syncfusion-content/javascript-docs/js/api/ejDiagram.md

 		<tr>
 			<td class="name">delta</td>
 			<td class="type">Number [optional]</td>
-			<td class="description">specifies the number of pixels by which the selected objects to be moved</td>
+			<td class="description">specifies the number of pixels by which the selected objects have to be moved</td>
 		</tr>
 	</tbody>
 </table>